This article is Sponsored by All Women's Healthcare.

 Lower stress levels

-The reason that nature lowers blood pressure and boosts immune function could simply be that it reduces stress levels.
+The reason nature lowers blood pressure and boosts immune function could simply be that it reduces stress levels.
 Japanese researchers have also measured the effects of forest bathing on physical stress markers.
 They found that spending time in nature results in lower levels of cortisol, a key stress hormone.
 It also lowers oxidative stress, or free radical damage, within the body.

 These findings were recently replicated by professors at the University of Michigan-Ann Arbor; who found that just a 20-minute nature experience was enough to significantly lower cortisol levels.